Non-Stationary Critical Phenomena: Expanding The Critical Point: Introduction

-Despite being active, AMB describes stationary nonequilibrium phenomena, whereas the paradigmatic far-from equilibrium setting typically concerns driven transport, which is manifestly non-stationary \cite{derrida_exactly_1998,katz_nonequilibrium_1984,antal_asymmetric_2000,van_beijeren_excess_1985,dierl_classical_2012}.
-Contact can, however, be made between phase separation and driven transport.
+Despite being active, AMB captures {\it stationary} nonequilibrium phenomena: limiting density profiles are time-independent.
+By contrast, the paradigmatic far-from equilibrium setting is that of driven transport, where characteristic behaviours are {\it nonstationary} and protoypical models involve persistent fluxes \cite{derrida_exactly_1998,katz_nonequilibrium_1984,antal_asymmetric_2000,van_beijeren_excess_1985,dierl_classical_2012}.
+Contact can, however, be made between active phase separation and driven transport.
 This has been shown explicitly in the context of biased quorum sensing active particles (bQSAPs) \cite{bertin_biased_2024}, as well as phenomenologically via the convective Cahn Hilliard equation \cite{golovin_convective_2001}.
-Both exhibit highly novel behaviours--- {\it e.g.} travelling fronts, `chaotic' regimes, and `binodals inside spinodals'--- although such notions are broadly considered exotic and have, we argue, remained poorly understood.
+These models exhibit highly novel behaviours--- {\it e.g.} travelling fronts, `chaotic' regimes, and `binodals inside spinodals'--- although such notions are broadly considered exotic and have, we argue, remained poorly understood.

-Here, by constructing an effective field theory for bQSAPs and characterising its ramifications, we shed new light on these and other topics at the intersection of critical phenomena and non-stationarity.
-In particular, the resulting anomalous phase structure subverts the expectation that criticality and criticallike phenomena are constrained to a single point.
+Here, using a combination of fluctuating hydrodynamics, numerical schemes, and particulate simulations we shed new light on these and other topics at the intersection of critical phenomena and nonstationarity.
+In particular, we construct an effective field theory for bQSAPs which leads to several notions that subvert traditional expectations.
+These include: equilibriumlike thermodynamic interpretations that depend on the choice of inertial-frame; anomalous coarsening; critical behaviour that is {\it not} constrained to a single point, and; criticallike behaviour that bears some, but not all, of the hallmarks of criticality.